Unemployment claims keep falling in Washington state, but many are still waiting for benefits

 Nearly 60,000 workers who have filed for jobless benefits are waiting for the state Employment Security Department (ESD) to resolve those claims, according to data from the state and from an advocacy group.

 One of those waiting is Martin Shuer, 66, of Redmond.
-He filed a jobless claim in March but hasn’t seen a dollar in state benefits.
+He filed a jobless claim in March but hasn’t seen a dollar in benefits.

 “It’s the 23rd week now without any resolution,” said Shuer, who has driven for Lyft.
 Despite countless hours on the phone with ESD, “nothing has changed.”